evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

   - **Supply Module** — Validates Bitcoin blocks against collection conditions, with calls to Bitcoin Core via Ordinals recursive endpoints.
   - **Allocation Module** — Determines authorized parent assets via deterministic selection.
 - **Index Access Point** — Returns the authorized parent and canonical asset ID for each block, accessed via the Deployment Inscription.
 - **Asset Inscriptions** — Each individual asset inscription represents a unique asset within the collection.
-It delegates to the Deployment Inscription, which routes to other modules.
+Delegates to the Deployment Inscription, which routes to other modules.

 ---